Introduction

 \(A\) is real-symmetric/complex-Hermitian

-If \(A\) is Hermitian and positive definite, users can use the Cholesky LLT decomposition.
+if \(A\) is Hermitian and positive definite, users can use the cholesky llt decomposition.

 use faer::{mat, Side};